zllovesuki/G14Manager/reverse_eng.md

 0060   00 00 00 00
 ```

-You may've recognize the `[5a ba c5 c4 ...]` buffer (see below).
+You may've recognized the `[5a ba c5 c4 ...]` buffer (see below).
 That's the one setting the brightness.

 ### Keyboard